cjwit/lessonplans/InstructorHandbook.md

 1. Download the [ZIP file of these materials](Handbooks.zip).

 2. You can unzip the documents from this folder and access the individual PDF, DOCX, and RTF files that way.
 If you want to use the website version of this documentation, however, you will likely need to set up a local server.
 This is easy to do from the command line using Python, which is pre-installed on Apple computers.
 Use the `terminal` to navigate to the handbooks folder and enter `python -m SimpleHTTP 8000`.
+You can find the Terminal on OSX using `Command+Space` to bring up a search bar and typing in... `terminal`.
+Other systems have similar command line programs.
 Then open a web browser and go to `localhost:8000`.
 I have streamlined this process using a small bash script (it navigates, opens a browser window to the correct page, and runs the server) that I leave on my desktop.
 I would be happy to share that with you if you are interested.

 3. To post these documents online, perhaps for ease of use or so that you can share them with your teaching assistants, you will need a hosting service.
 FSU offers free space through their IT department.
 You can find information (as of now) at [their web site](http://its.fsu.edu/Web-Services/Web-Sites-for-Individuals).
 Once that is running, you should be able to follow their directions to mount the drive from your computer.
 Then just copy the folder into the page and navigate your browser to the `index.html` file.